oracle-samples/oltrain/content/posts/ol/storage/post-26/index.md

 ## Details

-Oracle Linux includes device mapper crypt (`dm-crypt`) and the Linux Unified Key Setup (LUKS) to handle encryption on block devices.
+Oracle Linux includes a device mapper crypt (`dm-crypt`) and the Linux Unified Key Setup (LUKS) to handle encryption on block devices.

-In this lab, we'll focus on the front-end tools to encrypt a device using LUKS, which utilizes the `dm-crypt` module from the device mapper support included with the Linux Kernel.
+In this tutorial, we'll focus on the front-end tools to encrypt a device using LUKS, which utilizes the `dm-crypt` module from the device mapper support included with the Linux Kernel.

 ### Objectives